tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-oblivious-doh.md

 the proxy target's information for HTTPS certificate selection via SNI and when validating the resulting certificate.

-Oblivious DoH messages have no cache value since both requests and responses are encrypted using ephemeral key material. proxies to satisfy future requests due to the nature of their encrypted message bodies.
-Clients SHOULD use HTTP and DoH methods and headers that will prevent unhelpful cache storage of these exchanges.
+Oblivious DoH messages have no cache value since both requests and responses are encrypted using ephemeral key material.
+Clients SHOULD prefer using HTTP methods and headers that will prevent unhelpful cache storage of these exchanges (i.e., preferring POST instead of GET).

 Clients MUST set the HTTP Content-Type header to "application/oblivious-dns-message" to indicate that this request is an Oblivious DoH query intended for proxying.
 Clients also SHOULD